 How do you count an agency as a successful venture?
 There can be a lot of parameters we count while judging and analyzing the same.
-But, in order to successfully run a web design agency or be successful as a freelancer, one needs to focus on three major things – quality of work, customer satisfaction and proper invoice management.
+But, in order to successfully run a web design agency or be successful as a freelancer, one needs to focus on three major things – the quality of work, customer satisfaction, and a healthy business cash flow.
 Many designing experts feel uninclined towards the financial aspects of a business; however, it is highly crucial that one handles it with accuracy and meticulousness.
-One of the major aspects of the financial side of a business is appropriate invoicing of the work for the clients.
+One of the major aspects of the financial side of a business is the appropriate invoicing of the work for the clients.
 Manual invoicing can be error-prone and time-consuming, whereas the agencies that have shifted to the world of online invoicing have experienced a massive boost in their entire cash flow.

-There are numerous options available in the market when it comes to selecting an online invoicing software.
+There are numerous options available in the market when it comes to selecting the best invoicing software for freelancers.
 However, one must always select the most appropriate one that is specifically created for designers and freelancers.
-With the help of an online invoicing software, a freelancer or a web designer can easily save his/her time.
+With the help of invoicing software for freelancers, a freelancer or a web designer can easily save his/her time.
 Hence, it becomes highly imperative to select one that comprises of all the features to manage the finances of your business.
-There is much online invoicing software that is available for free as well.
+There are various invoicing software for freelancers that are available for free as well.
 But, a user must always opt for a solution that offers accurate invoicing and management of financial records in a comparatively lesser time span.

 2. Set Rigorous Standards and Policies